-Interested teams are required to register for the competition in the Prize Operations Platform and share a brief overview of their concept with the community (see Registration Process).
+Interested teams are required to create an account in the Prize Operations Platform and complete qualifying steps to become a Registered Team eligible to compete (see Registration Process).

 Teams will be allowed to join at wild card junctures as the landscape of quantum computing players develops over the 3 year competition.
-Wild card rounds will be opened ahead of judging in Phase I and II to allow new teams with groundbreaking ideas to enter the competition.
+Wild card rounds may be opened ahead of judging in Phase I and II to allow new teams with groundbreaking ideas to enter the competition.
 Dates and procedures for wild card entrants will be communicated ahead of time in the Rules and Regulations for each competition phase.
 The XPRIZE operations team might consider additional wild card rounds, in consultation with advisors.
 These applicants will need to demonstrate their ability to meet or exceed the current competition pool as determined by our judging panel.